purescript-contrib/purescript-book/text/chapter6.md

      ```

      _Note_: The testing framework requires `Show` and `Eq` instances for the `Self` and `Multiply` types.
 You may either write these instances manually, or let the compiler handle this for you with [`derive newtype instance`](https://github.com/purescript/documentation/blob/master/language/Type-Classes.md#derive-from-newtype) shorthand.

-     Remember, your instance must satisfy the laws listed above.

  1. (Difficult) Should the arguments of the multi-parameter type class `Action` be related by some functional dependency?
 Why or why not? _Note_: There is no test for this exercise.